uc-cdis/gen3-user-data-library/README.md

 example `env` file.
 We use `alembic` to handle our database setup as well as migrations.

-Endpoints paths can be in the `routes/__initroute_configurations_.py` file in combination with the paths listed above each function under the `routes` directory.

 ### Migrations

-For alembic, our system uses a generic single-database configuration with an async dbapi.
+For alembic, our system uses a generic single-database configuration with an async db API.

 ## Quickstart

 ### Setup

-The api should nearly work out of the box.
+The API should nearly work out of the box.
 You will need to install poetry dependencies, as well as set up a `.env` file at the top level.
 The configuration for this is described directly below.
 To generate the tables you can run `poetry run alembic upgrade head`.
-Once you have a `.env` set up, running `run.sh` should boot up an api you can access in your browser by going to `localhost:8000` assuming you use the default ports.
+Once you have a `.env` set up, running `run.sh` should boot up an API you can access in your browser by going to `localhost:8000` assuming you use the default ports.

 #### Configuration